Habeel-Shamsudeen/Exchange-OrderBook/README.md

 ---

-### 💬 GET `/quote` *(To be implemented)*
+### 💬 POST `/quote`

-Reserved for future implementation.
-Intended to return market quote information such as best bid/ask or last traded price.
+Returns the best price quote to fulfill a requested quantity from the order book.
+Currently supports quoting for the `bid` side (i.e., simulating a market buy against existing ask orders).